matrixmosaic/drone/README.md

 </p>

+<h2>B. Building the solution </h2>
-<h2>B. To build the solution( generating a jar file ), Navigate to the source base directory and type the command </h2>
+To build the solution( generating a jar file ), Navigate to the source base directory and type the command
 <p>

  ` mvn clean install `.